KristofferC/OhMyREPL.jl/README.md

 Pkg.add("OhMyREPL")
 ```

-and then just load with `using OhMyREPL` (preferably by putting it in the `.julia/config/startup.jl` file)
+and then just load with `using OhMyREPL`.

+To automatically use OhMyREPL by default when you load Julia:

+Add `using OhMyREPL` to the startup file with the address of `.julia/config/startup.jl` .
+Create this file if it is not already there.

 ### Features